CMTA/CMTAT/doc/modules/debt.md

 ##### Description:

-Set the optional dayCountConvention to the given `interestPaymentDate_`.
+Set the optional attribute `dayCountConvention` to the given `interestPaymentDate_`.
 Only authorized users are allowed to call this function.

 #### `setBusinessDayConvention (string memory businessDayConvention_)`